Deltares/Koswat/docs/installation.md

     ```bash
     pip install git+https://github.com/Deltares/Koswat.git@v0.15.0
     ```
+!!! note
-    > You can also do the above with a commit-hash for development branches (e.g.:`06e3f27 `)
+    You can also do the above with a commit-hash for development branches (e.g.:`06e3f27`)

 Either way, installation should start immediately: